Top Home Buyer Mistakes

 Buying a very nice home in a bad neighbourhood.
 You can fix up a house, but you can’t fix a neighbourhood.
 If you have checked property values and the homes around yours are going down, that is a red flag.
 It may look like good deal, but in the end you’re likely to lose money on your investment.

 Rushing into the decision.
-Make sure that once you have found a Calgary home for sale that you would like to live in, that you have thought over carefully all that comes with the home, the neighbourhood and the lifestyle it will bring.
+Make sure that once you have found the perfect home that you have thought over carefully all that comes with it, including the neighbourhood and the lifestyle it will bring.
 Remember that once you have made an offer and it is accepted, it can be very difficult if not impossible to back out of the deal.
-Make sure that your decisions are well-informed and educated ones before sealing the deal.

 Skipping the home inspection.
 Many homebuyers skip the inspection process to save money.
 A home inspection will help you make a more educated decision about the home and will alleviate any ‘surprise’ expenditures for you in the future once you’re in the home.
 Never skip a home inspection, as it can inform you about some very expensive problems that you cannot see in the home yourself.